 Greek Pasticcio

-The Greeks have a well-loved dish called pasticcio/pastitsio which is baked pasta with meat and sauce.
+The Greeks have a well-loved dish called pasticcio/pastitsio which is a pasta al forno with meat and sauce.
 In all likelihood, the Greek name came from the Veneto name.
 The old Republic of Venice ruled the Greek Ionian islands from the mid-14th century to the late 18th century.
 Interestingly, the Italian word ‘lasagna’ comes from the Greek word ‘laganon’.

 Whether you think of this recipe as a pasticcio, a lasagna or a lasagne al forno, it’s a delicious vegetarian baked pasta recipe.
 It’s also pretty easy to make.
 The main ingredient, apart from the pasta sheets, is radicchio (Italian chicory).